zotonic/zotonic/doc/ref/actions/action_slide_toggle.rst

 .. include:: meta-slide_toggle.rst

+Toggle an element by sliding it up and down.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation